HL7/cql/input/pages/02-authorsguide.md

 * Lists, which can contain any number of elements of the same type
 * Intervals, which define ranges of ordered values, such as numbers or dates

 The result of evaluating any expression in CQL is a value of some type.
-For example, the expression [.lit]#5# results in the value [.lit]#5# of type [.id]#Integer#.
+For example, the expression <span class="lit">5</span> results in the value <span class="lit">5</span> of type <span class="id">Integer</span>.
 CQL is a _strongly-typed_ language, meaning that every value is of some type, and that every operation expects arguments of a particular type.

 As a result, any given expression of CQL can be verified as meaningful or be determined meaningless, at least in terms of the operations performed.
 For example, consider the following expression: